 If the alarm is in Fault mode, the alarm may be in need of cleaning.
-After cleaning, press the button.
+After cleaning, press the Test button.
 If the fault does not clear, the alarm needs to be replaced.

 - Never use detergent or other solvents to clean the unit. - Avoid spraying air freshener, hair spray, or other aerosols near the alarm. - Do not use a hair dryer to clean the alarm, as it may damage the alarm and impact performance. - Do not paint the unit.
-Paint will seal the vents and interfere with the sensor's ability to detect smoke and CO. - Never attempt to disassemble the unit to clean inside.
-This action will void your warranty. - The following substances can affect the CO sensor and may cause false readings and damage to the sensor: Methane, propane, isobutane, iso-propanol, ethyl acetate, hydrogen sulfide, sulfide dioxides, alcohol based products, paints, thinner, solvents, adhesives, hair spray, aftershave, perfume, and some cleaning agents. - Move the Alarm and place in another location prior to performing any of the following:
+Paint will seal the vents and interfere with the sensor's ability to detect smoke (smoke only models) or smoke and CO (combination smoke/CO models). - Never attempt to disassemble the unit to clean inside.
+This action will void your warranty.